abdelhalim-yasser/Queue/Queue/Implementation in C/Readme.md

 ## 🧾 Notes

+- The queue has a fixed capacity of 100 elements, defined by `MAX_SIZE` in `Queue.c`.
+For dynamic sizing, consider a custom implementation.
 - This queue uses a fixed-size array and is not circular, so space is not reused after dequeuing.
 - It is limited to INTEGER values only (not generic).
 - All operations are iterative for simplicity and performance.